-The cursive handwriting style is taught from Reception.
-The aim is to ensure all pupils are ready to join their letters by the end of Year 2, however some children do not start this until Year 3.
+Our schools uses 'Letterjoin' as an on line and concrete resource, the pre-cursive handwriting style is taught from Reception.
+The aim is to ensure all pupils are ready to join their letters by the end of Year 2, however some children do not start this until later in Key Stage 2 or until they are ready.
 This is then consolidated throughout Key Stage 2.